Parliamentary.ai

 Overview

-The Public Debt Management Bill aims to control UK government borrowing and spending by introducing a budget surplus rule and annual expenditure limits.
-It strengthens the role of the Office for Budget Responsibility (OBR) in overseeing government finances and ensures parliamentary approval for any significant overspending.
+The Public Debt Management Bill aims to control government borrowing and spending by introducing a budget surplus rule and annual expenditure limits.
+It strengthens the role of the Office for Budget Responsibility (OBR) in overseeing government finances and ensures parliamentary oversight of significant spending decisions.

 Description

-This bill establishes a Budget Surplus Rule requiring the Chancellor to achieve a budget surplus of at least 1% of GDP over each business cycle, as defined by the OBR.
-It also introduces Annual Expenditure Limits, setting yearly government spending limits (excluding interest payments on national debt) as a percentage of GDP.
-These limits will be announced in the Autumn Statement.
+This bill establishes a Budget Surplus Rule mandating a budget surplus of at least 1% of GDP over each business cycle, determined by the OBR.
+Interest payments on the national debt are excluded.

-The OBR's responsibilities are expanded to include forecasting GDP, recommending expenditure limits, and publishing regular reports on fiscal performance and sustainability.
+The OBR's responsibilities are expanded to include forecasting GDP, recommending expenditure limits, and publishing regular reports on the government’s fiscal performance and the sustainability of the proposed limits.
+The OBR must also advise on the fiscal impact of exceeding spending limits during emergencies.

 Government Spending